Towns & Places:

 Columbus – County Seat

 The general surface of the county is undulating prairie, interrupted by shallow draws.
-The eastern half of the county is drained by the Spring River and its tributaries, the most important of which are Cow, Shawnee, and Brush Creeks, and the western portion is drained by the Neosho River and its tributaries, the largest of which are Lightning, Cherry, Fly, and Four Mile Creeks.
+The Spring River and its tributaries drain the eastern half of the county, the most important of which are Cow, Shawnee, and Brush Creeks, and the western portion is drained by the Neosho River and its tributaries, the largest of which are Lightning, Cherry, Fly, and Four Mile Creeks.

-Previous to 1825 the land belonged to the Osage Indians; however, in a treaty made that year, they ceded their lands in Arkansas, Missouri, and those lying between Texas and the Kansas River, except for a strip 50 miles wide.
+Before 1825, the land belonged to the Osage Indians; however, in a treaty made that year, they ceded their lands in Arkansas, Missouri, and those between Texas and the Kansas River, except for a strip 50 miles wide.
 This strip, running westward from the Missouri border, was referred to as the Osage Neutral Land, and in this tract, neither Indians nor white settlers were allowed to remain.
-In 1835 a treaty was concluded between the government by which the Cherokee were granted this neutral land.
+In 1835, a treaty was concluded between the government by which the Cherokee were granted this neutral land.
 The strip subsequently became known as the “Neutral Lands,” which were opened to settlement under the treaty provisions of 1868.

 As early as 1820, a Presbyterian mission was established on the Marais des Cygnes River and another a few miles south on the Neosho River.
 The missionaries were the first whites in what would later become Cherokee County.
 The next settlers were mixed-breed Cherokee who had first settled in Indian Territory (Oklahoma) from Georgia.
 However, in 1835, several members of the tribe, who had trouble with the tribal officers in the Indian Territory, withdrew and settled in what would become Cherokee County.